-Carrie is a partner in the Maryland and D.C. offices of Kiernan Trebach.
-She has 29 years of experience litigating civil cases, with a focus on the defense of cases of alleged healthcare medical malpractice, throughout Maryland and the District of Columbia.
+Carrie is a partner in the Maryland and D.C. offices of Bonner Kiernan Trebach & Crociata.
+She has 30 years of experience litigating civil cases, with a focus on the defense of cases of alleged healthcare medical malpractice, throughout Maryland and the District of Columbia.

 Carrie has defended hospitals, hospital systems, ambulatory surgery centers, nursing homes, home health agencies, assisted living facilities, various types of practice groups, physicians, physicians’ assistants, nurses, nurse practitioners, and other healthcare providers in a large variety of claims of medical negligence, including claims of birth-related injuries (cerebral palsy, persistent pulmonary hypertension, other brain injuries, shoulder dystocia, fetal laceration, and fetal demise); improperly performed surgeries (neurosurgical, transplant, thoracic, orthopedic, and general surgery); other surgical complications such wrong-side surgeries and anesthesia complications; failure to diagnose cancer; stroke diagnosis and treatment; misinterpretation of studies; neurosurgical injuries; administration of improper medication; administration of excessive medications; failure to obtain informed consent; psychological malpractice; epiglottitis; vaccine-related injuries; improper neonatal care; inappropriate use of anesthesia; improper monitoring; retained foreign bodies; hospital falls; decubitus ulcers; failure to communicate; and other injury and wrongful death actions.

 Carrie has served as an invited speaker for the American Society for Healthcare Risk Management (ASHRM), MD-DC Chapter of ASHRM, District of Columbia Voluntary Bar Association, and various hospitals and insurers.
 She has reported cases from both the Maryland Court of Appeals and the District of Columbia Court of Appeals.
 See Rodrigues-Novo v.
 Recchi America, Inc., 838 A.2d 1135 (D.C.
 2003); Rodrigues-Novo v.
 Recchi America, Inc., Maryland Court of Appeals Reports, 11 (2004) Misc.
 No. 11, September Term, 2003.
 Filed: April 14, 2004; District of Columbia v.
 Harris, 770 A.2d 82 (D.C.
 2001).

 Carrie is a member of the Bars of the District of Columbia and the State of Maryland.
 She is also admitted to practice before the United States District Courts for the District of Columbia and Maryland, and the U.S. Court of Appeals for the Fourth Circuit.
 She has been admitted Pro Hac Vice in federal court in Pennsylvania and commonwealth court in Virginia.